 When NORML was founded in late 1970, only 12% of the country supported legalizing marijuana; 88% were opposed to our goals.
 After decades of hard work by thousands of committed advocates like you, we have gradually won the hearts and minds of a majority of the public.
 Today, over 60 percent of adults nationwide support ending marijuana prohibition and establishing a regulated market where consumers can obtain marijuana in a safe and secure setting.

 We are certainly proud of the enormous progress we have made toward ending marijuana prohibition, especially the gains we have made over the last several years.
-Today, over 30 states and territories have legalized the medical use of marijuana; ten states and the District of Columbia have fully legalized the recreational use of marijuana.
-And we continue to add more victories each year.
+Today, over three dozen U.S. states and territories are regulating the medical use and/or responsible adult-use of marijuana.

 But even as we celebrate these important victories, we must also be aware of the significant work that lies ahead.
 The goal at NORML is to achieve a policy under which responsible cannabis consumers are treated fairly in all aspects of their lives.